PyBotDevs/.github/profile/README.md

 <h1 align='center'>NKA Development Group</h1>

 ## Who are we?
-We are the development team behind our Discord bots.
+We are the development team that codes in Python.

 ## What do we do?
 We create different type of Discord bots, including moderating, economy, and more.
 Feel free to submit your ideas via head members' Discord!